-The County has made application to S&P Global Ratings ("S&P") for a contract rating on the Bonds.
-The County's unenhanced, underlying municipal bond rating is "AA."
+S&P Global Ratings ("S&P") has assigned its municipal bond rating of "AA" to the Bonds.

 The rating of the Bonds by S&P reflects only the view of said company at the time the rating is given, and the County makes no representation as to the appropriateness of the rating.
 There is no assurance that the rating will continue for any given period of time, or that the rating will not be revised downward or withdrawn entirely by S&P, if, in the judgment of S&P, circumstances so warrant.
 Any such downward revision or withdrawal of the rating may have an adverse effect on the market price of the Bonds.